-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was higher than national averages.

-- 92% of patients were satisfied with the practice's opening hours compared to the national average of 78% - 98% of patients said they could get through easily to the practice by phone compared to the national average of 73%).
+- 91% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 77% of patients said they could get through easily to the practice by phone compared to the national average of 73%).